/

 How It Works

-1. User logs into the desktop application.
+1. User opens the desktop app

 Demo